prirun/p50em/README.md

 V4 corrects ACL problems in the Rev19 and Rev24 images.

-V3 removed additional junk, and rebuildt the disk images as 600 MB drives, split 30/10 heads filesystem/paging.
+V3 removed additional junk, and rebuilt the disk images as 600 MB drives, split 30/10 heads filesystem/paging.
 It also included enhancements to the wrapper scripts: directory independence and the ability to run the `runem` script from a terminal.